Favourited 896 times

-WE ARE CURRENTLY TAKING APPLICATIONS FOR HELPERS AND STAFF POSITIONS FOR OUR 2019 TREKKING SEASON.
+WE ARE CURRENTLY TAKING APPLICATIONS FOR HELPERS AND STAFF POSITIONS FOR OUR 2020 TREKKING SEASON between late March - October.

 Welcome!
 Thank you for taking the time to read our comprehensive profile.
-We are frequently off the internet and out of range.
-Please note the office and mobile will be largely unattended and we will do our best to respond to all Workaway enquiries as quickly as possible.
+We are frequently off the internet and out of range; we do our best to respond to all work-away enquiries as quickly as possible.

-The company is owned by Paul and Karen who share a love of camels and the outback with over 25 years of camel handling experience.
-They met in the 1990s at a camel race gathering in Canberra and have since gone on to win numerous tourism awards, been filmed for several television programmes, and trained camels for overseas royalty.
+The company is owned by husband and wife, Paul and Karen Ellis who share a love of camels and the outback with over 25 years of camel handling experience.
+They met in the 1990s at a camel race gathering in Canberra and have since gone on to win tourism awards, been filmed for several television programmes, and trained camels for overseas royalty.
 Together, they have been mentored by several old camel men who share links to a bygone era.

-We are located at two locations approximately 500 - 1000kms north of Adelaide on Beltana and Clayton Outback Stations ( like ranches but only bigger! ) which showcases 1,542 square kilometers of picturesque Flinders Rangers landscape.
+We are located at two locations approximately 300 - 500kms north of Adelaide on YADLAMALKA and BELTANA Outback Stations ( like ranches but only bigger! ) which showcases 1,500 square kilometres of picturesque Flinders Rangers landscape.
 This iconic land can be seen in several well-known movies, including Tracks, Thousand Skies, Gallipoli Stealth and Rabbit Proof Fence.

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️PLEASE READ *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️

-BE AWARE there can be long, busy days PRE and POST camel trekking with setting up and packing away from the actual camel trek.
+BE AWARE you will be volunteering on camel treks and the days can be long.
+PRE and POST camel trekking can be spent with setting up and packing away from the actual camel trek.
 We are really wanting to be clear that camel treks and station life are amazing but they do require a mind set that is enthusiastic and self sufficient.
 Treks can vary from Overnight Safaris through to 9 days.
-You should be a healthy, energetic person, that is able and willing to walk with the camels for 4 - 5 hours a day and dish washing, campfire, and helping with the camels.
+You should be a healthy, energetic person, that is able and willing to walk with the camels for 4 - 5 hours a day followed by assisting with evening meal cookings, dish washing, campfire, and camping with the camels overnight.

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️If your English isn’t very good… Please do not apply if your English is poor because many instructions we give are related to safety for yourself and others.
 Good English is 100% essential so that you can understand and follow instructions pertaining to safety in the outdoors.
 Some people with basic English skills opt to visit us towards the end of their Australia tour when their English has improved.